 - Masculinity As Structure: stable homes benefit from grounded, disciplined leadership that is not driven by ego or impulse.

-- Family Stability Series: this pillar is the anchor for stories, case studies, and reflections that show how these systems work in practice.
+- Family Stability Series: this pillar anchors stories, case studies, and reflections that show how stable systems work in practice.

 The Family Stability Framework treats the home like infrastructure.
 It recognizes that the way a family is structured will either support or sabotage everything that comes after it.
-When the home is stable, discipline, learning, and legacy all have a place to land.
+Therefore, when the home is stable, discipline, learning, and legacy all have a place to land.

 Further Groundwork